 Why is the Difference between Acceleration and Deceleration?

-- Deceleration occurs when an object’s speed decreases while acceleration refers to when its movement speeds up; when you accelerate by pushing on your car’s speed paddle, this causes acceleration – however, if another car comes up behind or there is red light around a corner you can push down on your brake pedal immediately to slow it down or stop completely; deceleration on the other hand means making things move slower!
+- Deceleration occurs when an object’s speed decreases while acceleration refers to when its movement speeds up; when you accelerate by pushing on your car’s speed paddle, this causes acceleration – however, if another car comes up behind or there is a red light around a corner you can push down on your brake pedal immediately to slow it down or stop completely; deceleration on the other hand means making things move slower!

 - Acceleration refers to the rate at which velocity changes.
 Not only must one be familiar with its magnitude and direction; Newton’s second law of motion states that force exerted on mass M is determined by multiplying that mass’s mass and acceleration together.